clicepfl/website/README.md

 Directus is ran separately from the website in the infrastructure, but launching the website's dev container will run a local instance.
 Before using it you need to load the data model using `npm run load-directus` and populate it with some data using `npm run populate-directus`.

+You can update the content or the data model at http://localhost/directus (username: `clic@epfl.ch`, password: `1234`).
+When done, use `npm run save-directus` to save the data model, and `npm run save-data` to dump the database.
+However, make sure to remove all unused data (like the `directus_activity` table), and that the instance can be booted and initialized from scratch without errors.

 ### Assets

 All the assets should be managed by Directus when pertinent/possible.
 For example, the CLIC's logo is stored in the Association entry of Directus, instead of having its SVG in the `assets/` directory.